pyrocms/pyrocms-docs/content/general/theming/overloading-module-views.md

 	addons/<site-ref>/themes/<theme-name>/views/modules/blog/posts.php

+If you wanted to overload an admin view you would do it like so:

+    addons/<site-ref>/themes/<theme-name>/views/admin/modules/blog/admin/form.php

 Now you can edit that view however you like and upgrade PyroCMS knowing your customized views are safe.</p>

 ## Syntax in overloaded views